Kaizen: Total Productive Maintenance

+For more information, see the article Total productive maintenance.

 Benefits and tradeoffs

 Kaizen is a daily process, the purpose of which goes beyond simple productivity improvement.
 It is also a process that, when done correctly, humanizes the workplace, eliminates overly hard work (muri), and teaches people how to perform experiments on their work using the scientific method and how to learn to spot and eliminate waste in business processes.
 In all, the process suggests a humanized approach to workers and to increasing productivity: "The idea is to nurture the company's people as much as it is to praise and encourage participation in kaizen activities."
 Successful implementation requires "the participation of workers in the improvement."

 People at all levels of an organization participate in kaizen, from the CEO down to janitorial staff, as well as external stakeholders when applicable.
 Kaizen is most commonly associated with manufacturing operations, as at Toyota, but has also been used in non-manufacturing environments.
 The format for kaizen can be individual, suggestion system, small group, or large group.
 At Toyota, it is usually a local improvement within a workstation or local area and involves a small group in improving their own work environment and productivity.
 This group is often guided through the kaizen process by a line supervisor; sometimes this is the line supervisor's key role.
-Kaizen on a broad, cross-departmental scale in companies, generates total quality management, and frees human efforts through improving productivity using machines and computing power.
+Kaizen on a broad, cross-departmental scale in companies generates total quality management and frees human efforts through improving productivity using machines and computing power.

 While kaizen (at Toyota) usually delivers small improvements, the culture of continual aligned small improvements and standardization yields large results in terms of overall improvement in productivity.
 This philosophy differs from the "command and control" improvement programs (e.g., Business Process Improvement) of the mid-20th century.
 Kaizen methodology includes making changes and monitoring results, then adjusting.
 Large-scale pre-planning and extensive project scheduling are replaced by smaller experiments, which can be rapidly adapted as new improvements are suggested.

 In modern usage, it is designed to address a particular issue over the course of a week and is referred to as a "kaizen blitz" or "kaizen event".
 These are limited in scope, and issues that arise from them are typically used in later blitzes.
 A person who makes a large contribution in the successful implementation of kaizen during kaizen events is awarded the title of "Zenkai".
 In the 21st century, business consultants in various countries have engaged in widespread adoption and sharing of the kaizen framework as a way to help their clients restructure and refocus their business processes.